 In many cases, however, researchers take a more eclectic approach, incorporating many different perspectives to build a deeper and richer understanding of how humans think, feel, and behave.

 Let’s take a closer look at each of the psychological perspectives.
 One important thing to remember, there is no single perspective that is considered the “right” approach.
-Each prospective brings important insights to the understanding of psychology.
+Each perspective brings important insights to the understanding of psychology.